minprog/cs50x/cash/index.md

 ## Getting Started

-First, create a new directory (i.e., folder) called `cash` inside of your `problems` directory, by executing

-    ~/ $ mkdir ~/problems/cash

-To start, you'll create a file called `pseudocode.txt` to help you analyze the problem.
+To start, you'll create a file called `cash_pseudocode.txt` to help you analyze the problem.
 You will submit this analysis together with the final implementation in C.

-Write in `pseudocode.txt` some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+Write in `cash_pseudocode.txt` some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
 There's no one right way to write pseudocode, but short English sentences suffice.
 Recall how we wrote pseudocode for finding Mike Smith!
 Odds are your pseudocode will use (or imply using!) one or more functions, conditions, Boolean expressions, loops, and/or variables.

 When writing your pseudocode, think of this question: